bitquery/streaming-data-platform-docs/docs/start/errors.md

 ### Too many simultaneous queries

-This is likely an infrastructure issue.
+This happens when you hit the number of requests for your plan.
+Please contact the support team.
 Contact support via Telegram for assistance.

 ### Error Status 500